grammyjs/website/site/docs/guide/filter-queries.md

 ### Filtering by Message Sender Type

-There are five different possible types of message authors on Telegram.
+There are five different possible types of message authors on Telegram:

 1. Channel post authors
 2. Automatic forwards from linked channels in discussion groups